 Where you stay in Italy is almost as important as what you do.
 Here are some iconic hotels where you’ll be exceptionally well-positioned in the city.
 Of course, there are plenty of hotels that are easier on your wallet, but these are the affordable luxury hotels we would recommend you save up to enjoy on your vacation.

 Where to Stay in Rome

 The best location in Rome depends on what you want to accomplish during your stay, but it’s always best to be centrally located so you can walk to all of the main attractions.
 I really like the area around the Spanish Steps.
 It’s easy to find in case you forget your map or lose your bearings.
-Two great choices in the affordable luxury range are Hotel Exedra (with a gorgeous roof-top pool) and Il Palazzetto.
-And if you want to go full-on luxury, try the nearby Hotel Hessler.
+Two great choices in the affordable luxury range are The Inn at the Spanish Steps (with a gorgeous roof-top pool) and Il Palazzetto.
+We also really enjoyed staying at Nerva Boutique Hotel in the popular Rione i Monti area.